hankerboy/plaza-gif-scraper/README.md

 # plaza-gif-scraper
-A simple shell script to scrape all gifs from plaza.one backgrounds to current directory.
+A simple shell script to scrap all gifs from [plaza.one](https://plaza.one) background to current directory
 # Usage:
 `bash ./plaza-gif.sh`